ClouDNS/cloudns-php-sdk/README.md

 ?>
 ```

-where `0000` is the ID of the API user (atuh-id), `123456789` is the password of the API user (auth-password) and `false` indicates the type of the API user.
+where `0000` is the ID of the API user (auth-id), `123456789` is the password of the API user (auth-password) and `false` indicates the type of the API user.

-- For API sub-users with authorization ID (sub-auth-id):
+- For API sub-users with ID authorization (sub-auth-id):

 ```
 <?php